[This post contains affiliate links.]

 For children who wired a certain way, the physiological need to move is overwhelming.
 Since my daughter was in utero, she’s been driven by a relentless need to move.
 When I was pregnant, ultrasound techs would gather around and giggle at the nonstop somersaults of this tiny wild child.
 Within five hours of birth, she lifted her head off my chest, and looked around at everyone in the room.
 She’s made to move.
 God made her to move.
 This is who she is.

 But society does not favor the wiggly wild child.
 At home, I can let her run laps around the living room while letting her answer comprehension questions and math problems orally.
-Outside the home, though, I need to equip her with the tools she needs to fit in.
-Without the proper tools, my brilliant neurodivergent daughter — who could read before pre-K, scored in the 99th percentile on every single section of the IOWA test, and is academically many grades beyond her chronological age — will rock back and forth, scoot on the ground, hang upside down, spin repeatedly on one foot, chew on her shirt, tip her chair back, or engage in any number of other behaviors generally frowned upon by society at large.
+Outside the home, though, I often need to equip her with the tools she needs to fit in.
+Without the proper tools, my brilliant neurodivergent daughter — who could read before pre-K, scored in the 99th percentile on every single section of the IOWA test, and is academically many grades beyond her chronological age — will sometimes rock back and forth, scoot on the ground, hang upside down, spin repeatedly on one foot, chew on her shirt, tip her chair back, or engage in any number of other behaviors generally frowned upon by society at large.
 Obviously, this isn’t ideal in a public setting and poses a true distraction to those around her.
 But by equipping her with a hands-on focus tool, these behaviors can be minimized and controlled.

-So, to allow my daughter to blend in as discreetly as possible, distract others as little as possible, and still be able to focus on the task at hand, I provide her with the tools she needs in order to overcome her physiological need to move.
+So, to allow my daughter to blend in as discreetly as possible, distract others as little as possible, and still be able to focus on the task at hand, I often provide her with the tools she needs in order to overcome her physiological need to move.
 This means allowing her to chew PÜR gum or a chewable silicon pendant, place a wiggle seat/balance disk on her chair (this is an air-filled therapeutic seat pad allowing the user to discreetly rock in place), quietly twist a Tangle, manipulate a puzzle fidget, squeeze Thinking Putty — or, heaven forbid, play with something like an actual fidget spinner.

 Whether young or old, child or adult, male or female, all people learn in different ways.
 Some people need to move, and some don’t.
 Some people prefer to listen to an audiobook, others would rather read.
 Some people need see a concept sketched out on paper in order to understand, others prefer to approach new ideas in an audio-visual way.
 Everyone is wired differently — and there’s nothing wrong with that.